-Ransomware is a type of malware, and the reality is that most ransomware outbreaks use well-known variants easily detected by active antimalware controls.
-Some antimalware tools today also offer specialized anti-ransomware features.
+Ransomware is a type of malware, and the reality is most ransomware outbreaks use well-known variants that are easily detected by active antimalware controls.
+Most antimalware tools today include specialized anti-ransomware features.

 Build a defense-in-depth security program that has strong antimalware in conjunction with other technologies and processes, such as the following:

-Ransomware prevention best practices also include following the principle of least privilege; requiring multifactor authentication; using VPNs or other perimeter security technologies for remote employees; disabling or limiting Remote Desktop Protocol use -- a common entry point for ransomware attacks -- and protecting ports from exploitation.
+Ransomware prevention best practices also include following the principle of least privilege; requiring multifactor authentication; using VPNs, zero-trust network access or other perimeter security technologies for remote employees; disabling or limiting Remote Desktop Protocol use -- a common entry point for ransomware attacks -- and protecting ports from exploitation.

 2. Consider advanced protection technologies

 While most ransomware attacks can be caught by basic antimalware defenses, risk remains that attackers will target victims with novel attacks.
-To detect these zero-days, consider using advanced technologies, including the following:
+To detect these zero-days, consider using advanced technologies and strategies, including the following:

 3. Educate employees about the risks of social engineering

 Ransomware often enters an organization through the inadvertent actions of employees.
-Most times, this involves an employee falling victim to a phishing attack, clicking a malicious URL, or downloading and opening an infected attachment.
+Most times, this involves an employee falling victim to a phishing attack and clicking a malicious URL or downloading an infected attachment.